nemonik/hands-on-DevOps/readme.md

 The pipeline should execute in a few minutes.

-Once completed sucessfully, on your host open secure shell to your `toolchain` vagrant via
+Once completed successfully, on your host open secure shell to your `toolchain` vagrant via

 ```bash
 vagrant ssh toolchain